Marvin Martin: International career

 During his development years, Martin went unnoticed by youth national team coaches.
 After establishing himself as a professional, he was called up to the France under-21 team in November 2008 to participate in a friendly against Denmark.
 Martin made his youth international debut in the match as a starter.
 He was substituted out after 61 minutes as France won the match 1–0.
 Martin featured with the team for the rest of the campaign as France failed to qualify for the 2011 UEFA European Under-21 Championship, which effectively ended Martin's under-21 career.
 On 26 May 2011, after a successful league season with Sochaux, Martin was called up to the senior national team by Laurent Blanc for June fixtures against Belarus, Ukraine and Poland.
 The midfielder described the call up as "a dream" and made his senior international debut on 6 June in the team's friendly match against Ukraine, appearing as a second-half substitute with the match drawn 1–1.
 In the match, Martin scored two goals and assisted on another, which was scored by fellow debutante Younès Kaboul, as France won the match 4–1.
 As a result of his double, Martin became only the fourth French international, after Jean Vincent, Zinedine Zidane and Bafétimbi Gomis, to score twice on his debut.

+Managerial career

+On 28 March 2024, Martin was appointed assistant coach of Hyères, where he was playing before he retired.